Petter Solberg

-Petter Solberg (born 18 November 1974) is a Norwegian former professional rally and rallycross driver.
+Petter Solberg (born 18 November 1974), nicknamed "Mr. Hollywood" is a Norwegian–Swedish former professional rally and rallycross driver.

 Solberg debuted in the World Rally Championship in 1998 and was signed by the Ford factory team in 1999.
 The following year, Solberg started his successful partnership with the Subaru World Rally Team.

 With the Subaru works team, Solberg finished runner-up to Marcus Grönholm in 2002 and then became the first Norwegian to win the drivers' world title in 2003.
 In the following two seasons, he finished runner-up to Sébastien Loeb.
 Following Subaru's withdrawal from the WRC at the end of the 2008 season, Solberg secured private backing to start the Petter Solberg World Rally Team and competed with a Citroën Xsara WRC, a Citroën C4 WRC and a Citroën DS3 WRC.
 In 2012 Petter returned to a factory team, joining the Ford World Rally Team 12 years after making his WRC debut with the same team.

 He switched to rallycross for the 2013 season, and in the 2014 he became the inaugural winner of the FIA World Rallycross Championship, after five race wins and nine podium finishes.
 He repeated his title success the following year.
 In 2017, Petter set up the PSRX Volkswagen Sweden team in partnership with Volkswagen Motorsport, and won the Team's Championship in both 2017 and 2018 before his retirement from full-time motorsport.